Hooked Fisherman

 Cons

-Guides are basic — fine for mono, a bit rough on thin braid long-term
+Guides are basic; fine for mono, rougher on thin braid over time